 Chahta language is taught by distance learning which allows the language instructor and students to interact in real-time.
-Currently, an estimated 1300 students are taught Choctaw language on a daily basis through the 14 Head Start centers, 2 elementary classrooms, and 43 Oklahoma public high schools that are served within the boundaries of the Choctaw Nation.
-If you have children or grandchildren attending one of the 43 High Schools in the Chahta Nation, they will have an opportunity to take the Chahta Language classes.
+Currently, an estimated 1200 students are taught Choctaw language on a daily basis through the 14 Head Start centers, and 40 Oklahoma public high schools that are served within the boundaries of the Choctaw Nation.
+If you have children or grandchildren attending one of the 40 High Schools in the Chahta Nation, they will have an opportunity to take the Chahta Language classes.
 Please check with your school about the offering of Chahta in your district.

-Choctaw language is offered to college students enrolled at Carl Albert State College in Poteau and Southeastern Oklahoma State University in Durant.
+Choctaw language is offered to college students enrolled at Carl Albert State College, and Southeastern Oklahoma State University in Durant.

 A special feature of the Chahta Language Department is our on-line classes.
-The Language Department uses the AvaCast system in order to offer these classes to any Chahta all over the world.
-Please refer to our website to obtain more information about this wonderful opportunity to learn the Chahta Language.
+The Language Department offer these classes to any Chahta all over the world.
+Please refer to our website to obtain more information about this wonderful opportunity to learn the Chahta language.

 Another avenue to learn Chahta language is through community classes.
 At this time, 30 sites are available for learners to attend a classroom-style setting to learn the language.
 The location of these sites are both within the Chahta Nation boundaries, as well as outside the boundaries.
 Community classes are free of charge and are available to the general public.
 Please visit our website to view the locations and instructors for the community classes.